JackDca/Mailpilewiki/FAQ-Interface-&-Usability-Design.md

 Yes, this is currently implemented.
 However, our design is slightly more "conversation" looking that single line snippets.

-### How  do we make it easy enough for our elderly parents to use?
+### How do we make it easy enough for our elders to use?

 We will do our best to grandma proof everything in Mailpile.
-That'll of course take years of experimenting and

 ### Will there be any similarities to Eudora?